Home/Legal Guides/Mediated Settlement in Divorce: Supreme Court Ruling

 Understanding Mediated Settlements

-1. Withdrawal from the settlement must be based on valid legal grounds.
+1. Withdrawal from the settlement without valid grounds is not permissible.

 Implications for Divorce Cases in Lucknow